mailcow/mailcow-dockerized-docs/docs/prerequisite-system.md

 # netstat -tulpn | grep -E -w '25|80|110|143|443|465|587|993|995'
 ```

+!!! warning
+    There are several problems with running mailcow on a firewalld/ufw enabled system.
+You should disable it (if possible) and move your ruleset to the DOCKER-USER chain, which is not cleared by a Docker service restart, instead.
+See [this blog post](https://blog.donnex.net/docker-and-iptables-filtering/) for information about how to use iptables-persistent with the DOCKER-USER chain.
+    As mailcow runs dockerized, INPUT rules have no effect on restricting access to mailcow.
+Use the FORWARD chain instead.

+**

 If this command returns any results please remove or stop the application running on that port.
 You may also adjust mailcows ports via the `mailcow.conf` configuration file.

 ### Default Ports

-If you have a firewall already up and running please make sure that these ports are open for incoming connections:
+If you have a firewall in front of mailcow, please make sure that these ports are open for incoming connections:

 | Service             | Protocol | Port   | Container       | Variable                         |
 | --------------------|:--------:|:-------|:----------------|----------------------------------|